jEsuSdA/the-perfect-desktop/README.md

 # The Perfect GNU/Linux Destop
-A collection of some configuration files to make your desktop easily great! ;).
+A collection of some configuration files, themes and graphic sets to make your desktop great again! ;).

 By [jEsuSdA](http://www.jesusda.com)